Blu-ray vs DVD vs 4K UHD: What’s the Real Difference?

 If you’re looking at a disc player, computer, video game console, or even a car that has a disc drive, there’s an excellent chance that it will play a DVD.

-DVD’s have been the dominant format since the beginning of the 21st century for movies, television shows, and software.
-The great thing about DVDs now is that modern hardware will also work backward.
-So, if you have a Blu-Ray or a 4K UHD disc player, it will also play DVDs with no problem at all.
+The great thing about DVDs is that modern hardware will work backward.
+So, if you have a Blu-Ray or a 4K UHD disc player, it will also play DVDs with no problem.

 Blu-Ray

-Blu-Rays have been around since roughly 2005, so finding a Blu-Ray player these days is also no problem.
 If you own a video game console like the PlayStation 3, Xbox 360, PlayStation 4, or Xbox One, those also can act as Blu-Ray players.

-Blu-Ray players will be able to handle Blu-Ray discs and DVDs.
 However, if you put a 4K UHD disc in, it will not work.
 Similarly, if you put a Blu-Ray disc into a DVD player, it also will not work.

 4K UHD

 These discs will only play in a 4K UHD player, so if you try to play them on a DVD or Blu-Ray player, they will not work.
-A 4K UHD player, though, will play all formats.

 If you’re in the market for a disc player, know what you’re getting.
 If you’re not sure, ask!

-Without a 4K-capable television, you won’t get the most out of a 4K disc player, so a Blu-Ray player should work fine.
-If you have the right television, though, or think you might in the future, consider a 4K UHD disc player.
-It is a little more expensive upfront but supports all other formats so should last you for a longer time.
+If you have the right television or think you might in the future, consider a 4K UHD disc player.
+It is a little more expensive upfront but supports all other formats, so it should last longer.

-Uses and Storage
+Blu-ray vs DVD vs 4K UHD: Uses and Storage

 DVDs come in two varieties: single- and dual-layer.
-A single-layer DVD comes with 4.7 GB (gigabytes) of storage and a dual-layer comes with 8.5 GB.
+A single-layer DVD comes with 4.7 GB (gigabytes) of storage, and a dual-layer comes with 8.5 GB.
 The label on the case or DVD itself will tell you which version you have.

 Similar to DVDs, Blu-Ray discs also come in two sizes.
 The standard single-layer has 25 GB available, while the dual-layer has 50 GB.

-Please note that, if you want to create (burn) your own DVD, Blu-Ray, or 4k UHD disc, you will need a piece of hardware called a disc burner.
-DVD burners are available for pretty cheap, but you wouldn’t be able to burn a Blu-Ray or 4K UHD disc.
-4K UHD burners are more expensive (but getting cheaper all the time) but you’d be able to burn any of the three formats.
+DVD burners are cheap, but you wouldn’t be able to burn a Blu-Ray or 4K UHD disc.
+4K UHD burners are more expensive (but getting cheaper all the time), but you’d be able to burn any of the three formats.

-This is simply because they have been around for the longest and have the biggest libraries.
+This is simply because they have been around for the longest and have the most extensive libraries.
 It is also significantly cheaper and similar for smaller, independent filmmakers to release a DVD or Blu-Ray than a 4K UHD disc, so, even today, those kinds of movies are easier to find on DVD.

 DVD

-However, because DVDs have been around for so long, you can find used DVDs for significantly cheaper.
-Used copies of even popular movies can often be found for as little as $1 on sites such as Amazon and eBay.
+Used copies of even popular movies can often be found on Amazon and eBay for as little as $1.
 Some online retailers will also sell DVDs in lots, allowing you to build a great collection quickly.

 Blu-Ray

-Blu-Rays are a bit more expensive than a DVD, but not by too much.
+Blu-Rays are more expensive than a DVD, but not by too much.
 If you wanted to buy a Blu-Ray movie on the day of release, you could expect to pay roughly $20-25.
-However, prices have been known to fluctuate a lot before release, so you might get lucky and get it for cheaper than that.

-Similar to DVDs, though, because Blu-Rays have been around for more than a decade, both new copies of older releases and used copies of many things are extremely affordable.
-Prices will vary a bit depending on if the disc is still in print, but many releases can be found online for approximately $5.
+Similar to DVDs, though, because Blu-Rays have been around for more than a decade, both new copies of older releases and used copies of many things are incredibly affordable.

 4K UHD

-Because they’re the newest, 4K UHD discs will tend to be the most expensive.
-Many new releases will be available for between $30-40, although some releases (such as special editions or Director’s Cuts) will be almost twice that.
+Many new releases will be available for between $30-40.
+However, some releases (such as special editions or Director’s Cuts) will be almost twice that.

-If you’re willing to wait a bit, though, 4K UHD discs tend to come down in price fairly quickly after release.
-Used copies are available, but we recommend keeping an eye on sales as a way to build your collection and save a little money in the process.
+Used copies are available, but we recommend keeping an eye on sales to build your collection and save a little money in the process.

 Tim Wells